Skip to content

 The transactions used by ndb_restore are always a single row per transaction.
 These transactions are sent in batches with a parallelism of 128.
 To increase or decrease the parallellism set the --parallellism parameter.

-To set frequency of progress reports the --progress-frequency parameter can be used.
+To set the frequency of progress reports the --progress-frequency parameter can be used.
 The default is 0 which means no progress reporting.
 It is set in seconds.
 The verbosity of the output can be changed using the --verbose parameter.
 It can be set between 0 and 255 and the default is 1.